page title icon Embrace the Suck In Life And Business (A Mini Book Review)

 Success Is Determined by the Stress You Can Handle

 Gleeson also talks about stress being beneficial to success.
-A certain level of stress is OK as long as it not debilitating for you.
+A certain stress level is OK as long as it is not debilitating for you.

 Darren Daily also talks about stress.
 He says that the success of your life is determined by the amount of stress you can (and are willing to) tolerate.